cher-nov/Gena/README.md

 ```c
 void* gvec_front( gvec_h handle )
 ```
-Get a reference to the first element of a vector.
+Get a pointer to the first element of a vector.

 * *handle* – a handle to a vector

-*Return value:* a reference to the element, or `NULL` if vector is empty
+*Return value:* a pointer to the element, or `NULL` if vector is empty

 ```c
 void* gvec_back( gvec_h handle )
 ```
-Get a reference to the last element of a vector.
+Get a pointer to the last element of a vector.

 * *handle* – a handle to a vector

-*Return value:* a reference to the element, or `NULL` if vector is empty
+*Return value:* a pointer to the element, or `NULL` if vector is empty

 ```c
 size_t gvec_count( gvec_h handle )